quang-n-h/MIPS-pipeline-processor/README.md

 and control signals a stage needs and supports stalling and flushing so the stages stay synchronized.

-Because several instructions are in flight at once, the design handles data and control hazards.
+Because several instructions are loaded at once, the design needs to handle data and control hazards.
 Hazard detection stalls or flushes the pipeline for load-use and control hazards when needed, and forwarding avoids unnecessary stalls by rerouting a result from a later stage straight back to the ALU inputs.
 The design also